 The Capital Area MPO, in cooperation with the Durham-Chapel Hill-Carrboro MPO are planning in FY 2020 to conduct an Implementation Study for a regional bicycle connection from Raleigh to the Park Center site at Research Triangle Park in Durham County via a separated greenway type facility generally following the I-40 corridor; and a Feasibility Study between the Park Center site and US 15-501 in Chapel Hill; which will also address bicycle/pedestrian facility gaps along NC 54 in Durham County.
 The Implementation Study will build upon feasibility study work completed by Wake County.
 The purpose of this bikeway is to serve commuters between Raleigh, Durham, Cary, RTP and Morrisville; and connect with existing and extensions of a planned facility in the City and County of Durham, which ultimately connects to US 15-501 in the Town of Chapel Hill.
-An RFP for this study was advertised between June 26 and July 26.
-Candidate interviews have occurred, and negotiations have begun with a consulting team; leading to an anticipated "Notice to Proceed" goal as of January, 2020.
+An RFP for this study was advertised between June 26 and July 26, 2019.
+Candidate interviews have occurred, and negotiations have been finalized consulting team; leading to an anticipated "Notice to Proceed" goal as of March 2020.
 (Staff contact: Kenneth Withrow)

-I. Non-Motorized Volume Data Program
+G. Non-Motorized Volume Data Program

-The Institute for Transportation Research and Education (ITRE) currently manages the North Carolina Non-Motorized Volume Data Program (NC NMVDP) on behalf of the North Carolina

-Department of Transportation (NCDOT).
+The Institute for Transportation Research and Education (ITRE) currently manages the North Carolina Non-Motorized Volume Data Program (NC NMVDP) on behalf of the North Carolina Department of Transportation (NCDOT).
 The purpose of the program is to establish a robust data collection framework to reliably calculate sidewalk, shared use path, bike lane, and shared lane volumes through the installation of permanent bicycle and pedestrian counters that continuously collect count data on representative facilities in North Carolina.
 The NMVDP has expanded to include additional permanent counters installed by the City of Raleigh Parks and Recreation Department.
 Both ITRE and the City of Raleigh have agreed on the data monitoring and management processes; as well as future operational coordination.
 Data from the additional counters will also be incorporated into the quarterly data reports that are generated by ITRE.
+The annual data report will be released for public review once it is received by CAMPO staff.
 (Staff contact: Kenneth Withrow)

-J. Mobility Coordination Committee
+H. Mobility Coordination Committee

-The 2019 adopted Raleigh Urbanized Area Coordinated Human Services Transportation Plan (CHSTP) sets the priorities for transportation investments and initiatives for human services and public transit coordination.
+The 2019 Raleigh Urbanized Area Coordinated Human Services Transportation Plan (CHSTP), name changed to the Coordinated Public Transit-Human Services Transportation Plan, Amendment #1 (CPT-HSTP), sets the priorities for transportation investments and initiatives for human services and public transit coordination.
 The plan, which was developed with input from a diverse Human Services Transportation Working Group sub-committee of the Wake Bus Plan Core Technical Team, is in concert with the larger Wake Bus Plan.
 It guides funding and service development for transportation projects supporting elderly, disabled and low-income individuals.